collective-soundworks/soundworks/README.md

 ###### Methods

 - `constructor(options:Object = {})`
   The `constructor` method instantiates the `ClientCheckin` module on the client side.
-It takes the `options` object as an argument, whose optional property is:
+It takes the `options` object as an argument, whose optional properties are:
+  - `color:String = 'black'`
+    Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
-  - `display:Boolean = false`
+  - `dialog:Boolean = false`
-    When set to `true`, the module displays a dialog with the checkin information for the user.
+    When set to `true`, the module displays a dialog (`this.view`) with the checkin information for the user.
 The user has to click on the dialog to indicate that the checkin process is `"done"`.
 - `getPlaceInfo() : Object`
   The `getPlaceInfo` method returns an object with the checkin information.
 The returned object returned has two properties:
   - `index:Number`